Praniket-Utturkar/todo-list/README.md

 - Ensure you have Node.js and npm installed on your machine.

 ### Installation
-- Clone the repository:
+- Clone the repository:<br />
 git clone https://github.com/yourusername/todo-app.git

-- Navigate to the project directory: cd todo-app
+- Navigate to the project directory:<br />
+cd todo-app

-- Install the dependencies:
+- Install the dependencies:<br />
 npm install

 ### Running the Application
-- To start the application, run: npm run dev
+- To start the application, run:<br />
+npm run dev

 - This will open the application in your default web browser.